edgelesssys/constellation/dev-docs/workflows/testing.md

 You can limit the execution of tests to specific targets with e.g. `ctest -R integration-node-operator`.

-Some of the tests rely on libvirt and won't work if you don't have a virtualization capable CPU.
+Some of the tests rely on libvirt and won’t work if you don’t have a virtualization capable CPU.
 You can find instructions on setting up libvirt in our [QEMU README](qemu.md).

-## Writing tests

-Check [this repository](https://github.com/edgelesssys/testing) for how we write tests.